Peripli/service-manager/docs/development/develop-prerequisites.md

 ### Dep

-Most of the Service Manager github repositories do not include a `vendor` folder.
-You would need to run `go mod vendor` to download the project dependencies.
+You would need to run `go get` to download the project dependencies.

 ### GNU Make